marcosarto/marcosarto/README.md

 ### Hello there 👋
 - 🎓 MSc degree in software engineering
 - ⛏️ I like data engineering
-- 🖥️ Currently : intership @Amazon
+- 🖥️ Currently : @Amazon